 Other significant materials are several speeches, by Bishop W. Kenneth Goodson, Mary D. B. T. Semans, and Marjorie C. Jones respectively, given during the Friends annual dinner meeting.
 Bishop Goodson, former Bishop-in-Residence of the Divinity School and trustee emeritus of the Duke Endowment, fondly remembers his relationship to Duke Chapel.
 Mary D. B. T. Semans speech recalls her mother Sarah P. Duke's feelings for the Chapel, and includes her memories of numerous Chapel ministers and music staff.
 Marjorie Jones gives insight into the role of chapel hostesses and the life of the chapel during the week.
 [See also: Barney L. Jones Papers for "Chapel Reminiscences: The First Two Decades," a speech given to the Friends of Duke Chapel Annual Dinner, 1983.]

-This series includes publications of the Friends of Duke Chapel, as well as brochures and pamphlets relating to the Chapel and work of the Friends group.
-The Friends of Duke Chapel Newsletter changed its name to Chapel Voices in 1992, and again to View From the Chapel in 1998.
-The series is missing newsletters from 1994 to 1996, and several from 1997-1998.
-The newsletters include material on Chapel staff and guest preachers, membership and funding information, as well as Chapel schedules.
+This series includes brochures and pamphlets relating to the Chapel and work of the Friends group and calendars produced by the Friends.
 Brochures include the Friends informational and membership brochures, and a bookmark featuring the Adam Window-South Aisle of the Chapel.